wcrbrm/java-etherdelta-api/README.md

-# java-etherdelta-api
+# Java Etherdelta API

-work in progress
+Work in progress.
+Please use on your own risk.